-Triumphant Overcoming Neil Girrard
+36. Triumphant Overcoming

 The presence of Peter, James and John at the transfiguration (Mt.
-17:1) provides a convenient representation of the kinds of followers of Christ who have been, are and will be the true citizens of the kingdom of God.
+17:1, also see chapter 16 "A Picture of the Kingdom") provides a convenient representation of the kinds of followers of Christ who have been, are and will be the true citizens of the kingdom of God.
 This characterization can be seen to dovetail into Jesus' teaching that "the kingdom of God is like leaven, which a woman took and hid in three measures of meal till it was all leavened."
 (Mt.
 13:33) The three types of followers -